Tiny Moving Parts: History

 Tiny Moving Parts is a self-described family band consisting of brothers William Chevalier (drums) and Matthew Chevalier (bass, vocals), and their cousin Dylan Mattheisen (guitar, vocals) who were also all students at Benson High School.
 The trio started playing together in junior high and have been together since then.
 After releasing their first demo album Waves Rise, Waves Recede, the Ocean Is Full of Waves, they followed up with a second, Moving to Antarctica on June 19, 2010.
 Their first official studio album, This Couch Is Long & Full of Friendship, was released through Kind of Like Records on January 13, 2013.
 On June 12, "Clouds Above My Head" was released as a free download.
 On July 9, the album was released physically.
 Later in the month, the group toured alongside The Front Bottoms, Frameworks and Hostage Calm.

 In March 2014, the group performed with Japanther.
 Later that month, the band signed to Triple Crown Records.
 In April and May, the group went on tour with Frameworks, Gates and Free Throw.
-In June, the group supported Modern Baseball (band) on their headlining US tour.
+In June, the group supported Modern Baseball on their headlining US tour.
 On July 9, "Always Focused" was made available for streaming.
 On September 9, they released their second studio album, Pleasant Living.
 In July and August, the group supported State Champs on their headlining US tour, dubbed The Shot Boys of Summer Tour.
 Between October and December, the group supported Modern Baseball on their headlining US tour.
 In March 2016, they announced that their third studio album, Celebrate, will be released on May 20, 2016.
 In the same announcement, they released the first single from Celebrate entitled "Happy Birthday".
 The band went on a spring 2016 tour supporting The Wonder Years, Letlive and Microwave.
 The group's next album, Swell, was released on January 26, 2018.
 On June 26, 2019, the band signed to Hopeless Records and released the first single from their upcoming fifth studio album breathe. breathe was released on September 13, 2019.
 On August 26, 2022 Tiny Moving Parts independently released their self-titled sixth studio album.

 On October 1, 2024, the band announced a new album Deep in the Blue alongside a new single "Before I Go".
 Deep in the Blue was released on November 15, 2024.